 There is a word in Latin that is worth learning: precarius.
 It means “given as a favour” and referred to things that were at the pleasure of someone else, things that could be taken away at any time.
 From that we get the English term “precarity”, a state of insecurity, of not being able to rely on something continuing.
 Those living in today’s gig economy – Uber drivers, free-lance designers, sessional musicians, or day laborers – know what it means to have a “precarious” financial existence.
 But all of us are far less secure than we like to think – we are all just a single accident, a disease, a job loss, or a shattered relationship away from being needy.

 Dorothy Day, the Catholic anti-poverty activist, said a strange thing in a culture of autonomy and pride: that precarity could be a spiritual blessing, forcing us to depend on God or others.
-In our first book, the young adult novel Turtles All the Way Down by John Green, we will meet a girl living with anxiety and Obsessive Compulsive Disorder and how she struggles to cope with a mind full of thoughts she can’t control.
-Let’s gather around that book and start our journey together in June.
+This summer's book picks explore our humanity, fragility, and interdependence.
+I hope you'll join us as we read Turtles All The Way Down by John Green, Becoming Human by Jean Vanier, and Far from the Tree (book and film) by Andrew Solomon.